anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year C

-* **1 Kings 17.8-16 [17-24]** continues the series in 1 and 2 Kings (out of sequence, presumably to give some connections with the Gospel reading), and tells of Elijah providing for the widow in Zaraphath [and raising her son: see the Gospel reading]. **Psalm 146** rejoices in the Lord's provision for the orphan and widow.
+* **1 Kings 17.8-16 [17-24]** continues the series on the prophets and in 1 and 2 Kings (out of sequence, presumably to give some connections with the Gospel reading), and tells of Elijah providing for the widow in Zaraphath [and raising her son: see the Gospel reading]. **Psalm 146** rejoices in the Lord's provision for the orphan and widow.
 * **Galatians 1.11-24** continues the series in Galatians, overlapping slightly with the previous section.
 Paul recounts his calling.
 * **Luke 7.11-17** continues the series in Luke (without a gap), and tells of Jesus raising the widow's son in Nain.
 The 'Related' reading, **1 Kings 17.17-24** (also the optional section of the 'Continuous' reading) tells of Elijah raising the widow's son in Zaraphath.
 The 'Related' psalm, **Psalm 30** thanks God for raising the psalmist 'from the dead'.